-The dietetics program includes human anatomy, chemistry, biochemistry, physiology, nutrition science, and medical therapy.
+The undergraduate dietetics program includes human anatomy and physiology, chemistry, biochemistry, nutrition science, and medical nutrition therapy.
 The program provides students with expertise in human nutrition, food systems management, diet therapy, community nutrition, and experimental methods in food science.
-The dietetics undergraduate program is designed to prepare students to become registered dietitians.
+The dietetics undergraduate program is designed to prepare students to become Registered Dietitian Nutritionists.
 Dietitians promote good health by improving nutritional practices of individuals.
 Dietitians provide nutrition education and develop individual diets in clinical, community, and food service settings.

-Upon completion of the Bachelor of Science degree students will be awarded a Verification Statement of completion of a Didactic Program in Dietetics.
-Students may apply for a dietetic internship with the verification statement.
-The dietetic internship provides students the opportunity to meet the American Dietetic Association’s performance requirements in order to take the national Registered Dietitian exam.
+Upon completion of the Bachelor of Science degree, students will be awarded a Verification Statement of completion of a Didactic Program in Dietetics.
+Students may apply for a dietetic internship with the Verification Statement.
+Students complete the Dietetic Inclusive Centralized Application Services (DICAS).

-Program Director, Didactic Dietetic Program
+Program Director, Didactic Program in Dietetics